 In addition to maintaining a 3.97 GPA in her major and a 4.0 in Statistics, Brown has worked directly with Department Chair and Professor of Applied Psychology Nanci Weinberger, Ph.D., on several research projects ranging from hospital playrooms to gendered media messages.

-Brown is currently immersed in her senior research capstone project that focuses on how morality influences judgement and decision making.
+Brown is currently immersed in her senior research capstone project that focuses on how morality influences judgment and decision making.
 She is working closely with Associate Professor of Applied Psychology Heather Pond Lacey, Ph.D.

 A sampling of Brown’s extraordinary accomplishments: